vraj537/PetCareHub-All-in-one-hub-for-all-your-furry-friends/README.md

 Both documents are viewable right from the in-app **Adoption** page.
 Big thanks to **Naitik Bhatt** and the team at [@adoptionhome_ahmedabad](https://instagram.com/adoptionhome_ahmedabad) for trusting a student project with something real.

 ---

+## 📄 License

+**All Rights Reserved** — Copyright (c) 2026 PetCareHub.
+See [LICENSE](LICENSE) for the full text.

+This project is **not** open-source.
+No permission is granted to copy, reproduce, redistribute, modify, or reuse this software, its source code, or any part of it — for personal, academic, or commercial purposes — without prior written permission from the copyright holder.

+---

 ## ✨ Feature Tour